 This South African surgeon earned his place in history when he performed the world’s first human heart transplant in 1967.
 But it isn't widely known that he lived with painful rheumatoid arthritis for much of his adult life.
 Barnard retired his scalpel in 1983 when the effects of RA on his hands became too severe.

 She lit up the big screen in Romancing the Stone, and her sultry voice gave life to Jessica Rabbit.
-Turner is also one of the first stars to go public with her battle with RA.
+Turner is also one of the first stars to let the world know about her RA.
 She regained her health and career pursuits, including stints on Broadway, with help from powerful medicines and exercise.

 This actress is best known for her role as Ellenor Frutt on the TV legal drama The Practice.
 For years, she also worked with the hearing impaired as an interpreter and teacher.
 When stiff hands prevented her from signing, she sought help, though it took months to discover she had RA.
 Since then, she has spoken out for early diagnosis and treatment of the disease.

-Nimble hands, long hours on your feet: That’s the life of this noted chef, who owns the Spanish eatery Tertulia in New York.
+Hectic days with long hours on his feet: That's the life of this noted chef, who owns the Spanish eatery Tertulia in New York.
 And he does it all while managing rheumatoid arthritis.
 The Next Iron Chef finalist combines medication with exercise to keep his RA at bay.

 His acting resume spanned five decades.
 At the peak of his career, Coburn was struck with RA, which left him unable to work, or even walk, at times for nearly 10 years.
 He credited an alternative medicine in helping him feel better and well enough to act again, leading to a supporting actor Academy Award in 1999.